-Figure 11-3 details the final composite statistics, by stratigraphy, that have been used for the mineral resource estimate; C.V.(s) are within acceptable ranges, high grade outliers have been accounted for. and average Au values are within acceptable ranges.
-The manipulation from assays to composites has been carried out using industry accepted practices and RDA recommends that the final composite database can be used for mineral resource estimation of the Livengood deposit.
+Figure 14-3 details the final composite statistics, by stratigraphy, that have been used for the mineral resource estimate; C.V.(s) are within acceptable ranges, high grade outliers have been accounted for. and average Au values are within acceptable ranges.
+The manipulation from assays to composites has been carried out using industry accepted practices and the author recommends that the final composite database can be used for mineral resource estimation of the Livengood deposit.

-Figure 11-3: Capped composite statistics
+Figure 14-3: Capped composite statistics

-11.6 Declustering
+14.6 Declustering

 Cell declustering was evaluated to ensure more densely drilled out portions of the deposit that are not biased by a large sample set of high grades localized to one area.
-Figure 11-4 demonstrates that the mean values do not show a minimum, followed by a maximum, as the cell size increases.
+Figure 14-4 demonstrates that the mean values do not show a minimum, followed by a maximum, as the cell size increases.
 Therefore, cell declustering was not used in the 2021 MRE.

-Figure 11-4: Cell declustering chart demonstrates sample clustering is not a factor for the deposit
+Figure 14-4: Cell declustering chart demonstrates that sample clustering is not a factor for the deposit

-11.7 Contact Profile Analysis
+14.7 Contact Profile Analysis